 We are also honored to serve the needs of our local communities through our relationships with Santa Clara County, San Mateo County and Marin County and their efforts to prioritize access to quality care for their members.

 Additionally, we are the only adolescent-only treatment facilities in the San Francisco Bay Area offering intensive outpatient and partial hospitalization treatment for eating disorders with onsite medical and psychiatric providers, as well as all therapists trained (or in process of being trained) in Family Based Treatment (FBT).

 As a result, we typically receive “Single Case Agreements” and are then considered in-network (allowing the member to utilize in-network benefits) with insurance companies that may not already name us on their provider panels.

 Providers for these clients include:

-As a result, greater than 95% of our clients’ care was covered through in-network benefits.
+As a result, 100% of our clients’ care was covered through in-network benefits.

 What Your Insurance Will Pay